enirevlow/bw-api-docs/docs/Asset-Management/shape.md

 <a name="create-shape"></a>
 ## Creating shape
 The code snippet below shows how to create a new shape. <br/>
 After the shape creation, there will be no representation of this shape in the system until you add edges to this shape.
-For more information, refer to [Edge API](edge.md).

 Python:
 ```python